joergboe/testframework/doc/manpage.md

 ## Execution Environment
 The test framework starts with the analysis of the input directory (directory list) (option -i|--directory).

-If no list with case wildcards is given as command line parameter, all found test suites and test cases which are not marked with a 'skipped' property are executed.
+If no list with case wildcards is given as command line parameter, all found test suites and test cases which are not marked as 'skipped' property are executed.
 In this case all suites (also empty suites) are executed.

 If a cases list is given from the command line, all test cases with match the cases list are executed (pattern match).